 - (1) Applicants must be a high school graduate or satisfied the GED (General Education Development) test of which is recognized by the Department of Education.
-Applicants complete an attestation to this requirement and a copy is requested by admissions.
+Applicants complete an attestation to this requirement and a copy of the diploma or transcript is requested by admissions.
 Students who have attended a college or university in the past may show transcripts for possible credit allowance (see transfer of credit policy). - (2) An ACT composite score of 18 or better.
 If the ACT score is less than 18, it's been more than five years ago, or has never been taken, an Entrance Exam is required.
 A score of 70% or better on the entrance test is considered passing.
 The Entrance Exam is free of charge and covers the high school equivalent basic general knowledge.
-If the prospective student is a graduate within the previous five years of an accredited college, holding an Associate degree or higher, the ACT and entrance exam are waived. - (3) Applicants must submit to and pass a criminal background check and be cleared by Medical Career & Technical College policy.
-The college does not admit students with a felony record as it may be difficult finding employment in their field. - (6) The admissions process includes an interview evaluation with accepted students being those who have been evaluated by admissions and administration and have demonstrated they can benefit from the instruction offered.
+If the prospective student is a graduate within the previous five years of an accredited college, holding an Associate degree or higher, the ACT and entrance exam are waived. - (3) Applicants must acknowledge a clear criminal background check.
+Assessment may be requested by the student's externship site. - (4) The admissions process includes an interview evaluation with accepted students being those who have been evaluated by admissions and administration and who have demonstrated they can benefit from the instruction offered.
 No single factor will eliminate or guarantee admission.